40net-iberia/terraform-modules/azure/fgt-ha-lb-hub/README.md

 # Deployment LoadBalancers for a Fortigate Cluster deployment on the Azure with Terraform
 ## Introduction

-This module IaC is a part of a full deployment of a Fortigate cluster in a sandwich configuration.
-This terraform code will deploy spoke VNETs with preconfigured subnets: subnet-1, subnet-2, GatewaySubnet, RouterServer, PrivateLinkSubnet, PrivateLinkServicesSubnet.
-Network Security Groups and interfaces in subnet-1 y subnet-2 of each VNET are also created, for attached to future test VM deployed in those subnets.
+This module IaC is a part of a full deployment of a Fortigate cluster.
+This terraform code will deploy all necessary componets of a fortigate cluster.

 ## Requirements
 * [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) >= 0.12.0